Top of the pageCheck Your Symptoms

 - Take a warm bath.

 A bath may help relieve pain and itching.
 Avoid using bubble bath.
 It may cause more irritation.
-If urinary pain or vaginal burning and redness occur in a young girl, she may have an allergy to bubble bath or soap.

 - Use gentle soaps, such as hypoallergenic ones.